By Christina Kass

 As the buyer, your primary concerns will be the agreement between you and your lender regarding the terms and conditions of the mortgage, and the agreement between you and the seller transferring ownership of the property.

-What can you expect on closing day?
+What can you expect the day you close on a home?

 There’s no question that a significant portion of your closing will be dedicated to reviewing and signing your closing documents.
 However, you’ll also need to pay your down payment and closing costs, show proof of homeowner’s insurance and set up an escrow account.
 The main items you’ll review and sign during closing include: